Dissipation due to Bulk Localized Low-Energy Modes in Strongly Disordered Superconductors

+\figref{normalized-quality-factor_plot-theor}, \emph{left,} suggests improving coherence times of SDSC-based quantum devices by lowering the operating frequency.
+Because $P(h)$ is steep, halving $\omega$ can raise $Q$ by an order of magnitude for the same film, provided the film is sufficiently disordered for the present theory to apply.
+This improvement is practically important for several qubit designs~\citep{Mooij05,Mooij06,kermanMetastableSuperconductingQubit2010,Astafiev12,DeGraaf18,peltonenHybridRfSQUID2018,Bylander19}, advancing scalable quantum computing.

-In addition to the technical issues concerning the employed simplifications, our results raise a number of physical questions.
-First, our analysis does not yield the spatial structure of the collective modes in question; it only indicates that they are localized.
+Our results raise a number of physical questions beyond the technical issues of the employed simplifications.
+First, our analysis does not yield the spatial structure of the localized collective modes in question.
 Second, these excitations have been conjectured~\citep{superfluid-density-paper-2024} to be responsible for the near-power-law suppression of the superfluid stiffness~$\Theta$ as a function of~$T$.
-However, the direct use of the Ferrell-Glover-Tinkham relation~\citep{ferrell1958_supercond-sum-rule} to address this question is hindered by the fact that, even at low temperatures, the corresponding integral converges at frequencies comparable to the superconducting energy scales, whereas our theory is currently limited to much lower frequencies.
-Third, the Debye-type relaxation, a completely different dissipation mechanism, has been demonstrated~\citep{Debye1,Debye2,Debye3} to be relevant for superconductors at $\omega\leq1/\tau_{\mathrm{in}}$.
-However, the inelastic relaxation time~$\tau_{\mathrm{in}}$ might be quite long at ultra-low temperatures, thus requiring extremely low frequencies.
-Finally, the entropic contribution of the discussed collective modes to the free energy of the superconducting state at low temperatures appears important~\citep{charpentierFirstorderQuantumBreakdown2025} for understanding the intricate structure of the phase diagram of SDSCs near the disorder-driven quantum phase transition.
+However, directly computing $\Theta(T)-\Theta(0)$ via the Ferrell-Glover-Tinkham relation~\citep{ferrell1958_supercond-sum-rule} is hindered because the corresponding integral converges at frequencies comparable to the superconducting energy scales, whereas our theory is limited to much lower frequencies.
+Finally, the additional low-temperature entropy due to the discussed collective modes appears important~\citep{charpentierFirstorderQuantumBreakdown2025} for the structure of the phase diagram of SDSCs near the disorder-driven quantum phase transition.
 At the same time, Ref.~\citep{poboikoMeanfieldTheoryFirstorder2024} demonstrates that Coulomb repulsion is essential for describing the first-order nature of this transition.
 A consistent treatment incorporating both ingredients will be presented elsewhere.